 This GPR survey to detect underground sinkholes in Manchester.
 In this case large voids and areas of subsidence were present beneath a surface layer of reinforced concrete, they were caused by a sinkhole 4m deep.
 We were able to successfully detect and map them in our post processed GPR survey even though they were not clearly visible in the data on site.

-We also have experience detecting shallow voids in concrete and road structures.
+We also have experience detecting shallow voids and sinkholes in concrete and road structures.
 As well as badger tunnels and chambers, and man-made voids such as underground tanks, basements, culverts, mine shafts, and gas pipes etc.

 In this example, KB GPR Surveys was asked to survey the floor in a church and detect the location, depth and extents of an underground void which was identified as a disused crypt.

-Underground void and subsidence survey deliverables
+Sinkhole, underground void detection and subsidence survey deliverables